Bachelor of Arts in Music with a Track in Composition

 MUS 127 Modal and Tonal Counterpoint

 MUS 141 History of Western Music to 1750

 MUS 142 History of Western Music from 1750

 MUS 600M Master Class

 7 semesters of Composition Lessons (MUS 369)

-Imagine yourself a music educator, performer in a symphony orchestra or opera company, college professor, symphony manager, or sales manager for a recording company.
+Imagine yourself a professional composer, music educator, performer in a symphony orchestra or opera company, college professor, symphony manager, or sales manager for a recording company.